Supervision & Training

 Interns co-lead groups with licensed staff members.
 Each week, they meet with the co-leader for 30 minutes prior to the group and 30 minutes after the group to prepare for and discuss the group.
 Topics range from discussing group dynamics and specific participants of the group to the intern's growth and process as a group facilitator.
 While co-leading groups is always a collaborative process, senior staff tends to be more active than trainees at the outset of the group.
 After interns have become more comfortable and demonstrated their proficiency, they take on a more active role.

 Interns are expected to spend at least two hours per week preparing for supervision.
-Activities during this time include reviewing video recordings, managing documentation, consulting with staff, reading, and reviewing issues they would like to discuss with their supervisor.
+Activities during this time include reviewing video recordings, managing documentation, consulting with staff, reading and reviewing issues they would like to discuss with their supervisor.
 We have noticed that at the beginning of the internship, trainees spend more time on documentation.
 Over time, they become more familiar with best practices around documentation and are able to complete these tasks more efficiently.

 During years that an insufficient number of practicum students are available, supervision preparation time may be decreased or eliminated.